 Why Raw Honey is the Healthiest Honey

-- Raw honey contains beneficial bacteria that can support gut health
+Raw honey contains beneficial bacteria that support gut health

-- Raw honey has anti-inflammatory properties that can provide wound care
+Raw honey has anti-inflammatory properties for wound care

-- Honey is a natural sweetener with a lower glycaemic index than sugar
+Honey has a lower glycaemic index than sugar

 Experience the Raw Honey Difference